xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   X ⟶ Spec (specTargetImage f)
 ```

-*Natural Language:* Any morphism to a spectrum factors through the spectrum of its target image ring, which is the quotient by the kernel of the induced ring homomorphism.
+Any morphism to a spectrum factors through the spectrum of its target image ring, which is the quotient by the kernel of the induced ring homomorphism.

 = Lifting and Quotient Properties